aimms/documentation/webui/widget-options.rst

 .. image:: images/ItemActions_StringParameterDataIdentifier.png
 			:align: center

 Add the details for the item actions.
-In the illustration below we are adding four item actions to the identifier :token:`SupplyUSAWest(usw)`.
+In the illustration below we are adding four item actions to the identifier ``SupplyUSAWest(usw)``.

 .. image:: images/ItemActions_StringParameterDataIdentifier_Filled.png
 			:align: center